Music theory starts with major scales.

 |

-While it is true that all chord-tones can be thought of as stacked thirds, nevertheless music theory works better/best when approached in terms of scale degrees.
+While it is true that all chord-tones can be thought of as stacked thirds, nevertheless music theory works better/best when chords are conceptualized and described in terms of scale degrees—particularly chord-scale degrees.

 |